sunmingyang0115/RichiiMahjongScoreDatabase/README.md

 ---

-# RichiiMahjongScoreDatabase
+# RiichiMahjongScoreDatabase

-## A Discord Bot made with discord.py, for the Richii Mahjong Club
+## A Discord Bot made with discord.py, for the Riichi Mahjong Club